NVIDIA/NVFlare/examples/federated_statistics/df_stats/README.md

     }
   ],
 ```
+In above configuration, `StatisticsController` is controller.
+We ask the controller to calculate the following statistic
+metrics: "count", "mean", "sum", "stddev", "histogram" and "Age".
+Each metric may have its own configuration.
-In above configuration "*" indicate default feature.
-Here we specify feature "Age" needs 5 bins and histogram range is within 0.120
+For example, Histogram metric, we specify feature "Age" needs 5 bins and histogram range is within [0, 120), while for
-for all other features, the bin is 10, range is not specified, i.e. the ranges will be dynamically estimated.
+all other features ("*" indicate default feature), the bin is 10, range is not specified, i.e. the ranges will be dynamically estimated.

-the writer_id identify the output writer component, defined as
+The StatisticController also takes writer_id = "stats_writer", the writer_id identify the output writer component, defined as

 ```
  "components": [